Jiří Kroha: Biography

-Kroha began his studies in Prague, but in 1904 his family moved to Plzeň.
+Kroha was born on 5 June 1893 in Bubeneč, Bohemia, Austria-Hungary (today part of Prague, Czech Republic).
+He began his studies in Prague, but in 1904 his family moved to Plzeň.
 From 1907 to 1909 he gained his first experience with theatre, as a member of amateur cabaret group.
 In 1911, he graduated from realschule in Plzeň.
 The same year he began to study at the Czech Technical University in Prague.
 Among his professors were Jan Koula, Josef Fanta, Antonín Balšánek and Rudolf Kříženecký.
 In 1918 he successfully finished his studies at the Czech Technical University.

 At the same time he made first contacts with bohemian group of the cabaret Montmartre from Řetězová Street in Prague.
 Among regular guests of the performances were Jaroslav Hašek, Max Brod, Franz Kafka, Eduard Bass, Eduard Bass, Konstantin Biebl, Egon Erwin Kisch, Vítězslav Nezval, Karel Teige and others.
 In 1918 Kroha became a member of the Mánes Union of Fine Arts, and he also began his collaboration with Artěl (Atelier for Art Work in Prague).

 In 1921 Kroha married Miroslava Kubátová.
 Their daughter Sylva was born in 1926.

 In the 1920s he designed several buildings in Mladá Boleslav and Kosmonosy.
 His building of Secondary Industrial School in Mladá Boleslav is a valuable architectural work, protected as a national cultural monument.
 In 1926 he began lecturing at the Brno University of Technology, and two years later, in 1928, he moved to Brno with his family.